haberdashPI/vscode-master-key/README.md

 #### Repeat Last Selection / Action

-Avoid lengthy or awkward key sequences by repeating the last action-related selection with "," and the last action with "."
+Avoid lengthy key sequences by repeating the last action-related selection with "," and the last action with "."

 #### Record Commands